 How it works

 Select a data source and data target.
-AWS Glue will generate ETL code in Scala or Python to extract data from the source, transform the data to match the target schema, and load it into the target.
+Amazon Glue will generate ETL code in Scala or Python to extract data from the source, transform the data to match the target schema, and load it into the target.
 You can edit, debug and test this code via the Console, in your favorite IDE, or any notebook.

 Next, select a data source and data target.
-AWS Glue will generate ETL code in Scala or Python to extract data from the source, transform the data to match the target schema, and load it into the target.
+Amazon Glue will generate ETL code in Scala or Python to extract data from the source, transform the data to match the target schema, and load it into the target.
 You can edit, debug and test this code via the Console, in your favorite IDE, or any notebook.

 Queries Against an Amazon S3 Data Lake

 Data lakes are an increasingly popular way to store and analyze both structured and unstructured data.
-If you want to build your own custom Amazon S3 data lake, AWS Glue can make all your data immediately available for analytics without moving the data.
+If you want to build your own custom Amazon S3 data lake, Amazon Glue can make all your data immediately available for analytics without moving the data.

 Analyze Log Data in Your Data Warehouse

 Prepare your clickstream or process log data for analytics by cleaning, normalizing, and enriching your data sets using Amazon Glue.
 Amazon Glue generates the schema for your semi-structured data, creates ETL code to transform, flatten, and enrich your data, and loads your data warehouse on a recurring basis.

 Unified View of Your Data Across Multiple Data Stores

 You can use the Amazon Glue Data Catalog to quickly discover and search across multiple Amazon Web Services data sets without moving the data.
 Once the data is cataloged, it is immediately available for search and query using Amazon EMR, and Amazon Redshift Spectrum.